dcgerard/ldsep/README.md

 the standardized LD coefficient *D*′, and the Pearson correlation coefficient *r*.
 All estimates are returned with corresponding standard errors.
 These estimates and standard errors can then be used for shrinkage estimation.
-The methods are described in Gerard (2021).
+The methods are described in Gerard (2021a) and Gerard (2021b).

 The main functions are: